Constraining an exoplanets magnetic field using star-planet interactions: Acknowledgments

-We thank Giovanni M. Mirouh for the conversations and the ideas that led to determine the role of the phase in the geometrical model. \textbf{Funding:} We acknowledge the support trough the PRE2021-099654 and PRE2020-095421 grants (D.R. and L.P.), funded by MCIU/AEI/10.13039/501100011033.
-We acknowledge the support trough the Spanish National grant PID2022–137241NB–C42 (D.R., P.A.)
-Support for this work was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51559.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555 (R.L.).
-We acknowledge long-term support from NASA, NSF, and Tennessee State University (G.H.).
-This research was supported by the ISRAEL SCIENCE FOUNDATION (grant No.\ 1404/22) and the Israel Ministry of Science and Technology (grant No.\ 3-18143) (A.B. and S.Z.).
-We acknowledge the support by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (ERC Starting Grant "IMAGINE" No. 948582).
-We also acknowledge the support from ``Mar\'ia de Maeztu'' award to the Institut de Ciències de l'Espai (CEX2020-001058-M) (S.K. and D.V.).
-Part of the work has been carried out within the framework of the doctoral program in Physics of the Universitat Autònoma de Barcelona (S.K.). \textbf{Author contributions:} D.R. and P.A. conceived the idea.
-D.R. led the analysis of the data.
-D.R., P.A and R.L interpreted the data.
-D.R., R.L. and P.A. wrote the manuscript.
-P.S. obtained CARMENES activity indicators and helped to interpret the data.
-N.L. developed the geometrical model.
-A.H. contributed to the analysis of the significance of the signal.
-G.H. provided and helped in the analysis of APT and AIT data.
-A.B. and S.Z. analyzed the spectra with PDC, \texttt{USuRPER} and \texttt{SPARTA}.
-The remaining authors including the already mentioned provided comments and reviewed the manuscript. \textbf{Competing interests:} The authors declare no competing interests. \textbf{Data and materials availability:} The HARPS spectroscopic observations are available at: \url{http://archive.eso.org/eso/eso_archive_main.html}.
-The CARMENES 2016 spectroscopic observations are available at: \url{http://carmenes.cab.inta-csic.es/gto/jsp/dr1Public.jsp.}
+D.R. and L.P. were supported by the PRE2021-099654 and PRE2020-095421 grants, funded by MCIU/AEI/10.13039/501100011033.
+D.R. and P.A. acknowledge support from the Spanish National grant PID2022–137241NB–C42.
+P.A. acknowledge support from PID2022-137241NB-C43 project.
+D.R., P.A., L.P. and M.P. acknowledge financial support from the Severo Ochoa grant CEX2021-001131-S funded by MCIN/AEI/ 10.13039/501100011033.
+R. L. was supported by the European Union (ERC, THIRSTEE, 101164189) and NASA through the NASA Hubble Fellowship grant HST-HF2-51559.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
+I.R. was supported by the PID2024-158486OB-C31 MCIU CEX2020-001058-M MCIU "SPOTLESS" No. 101140786 Horizon Europe ERC founds.
+G.H. was supported by NASA and NSF.
+A.B. and S.Z. were supported by the Israel science foundation (grant No.\ 1404/22) and the Israel Ministry of Science and Technology (grant No.\ 3-18143).
+S.K and D.V. acknowledge the support by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (ERC Starting Grant "IMAGINE" No. 948582).
+I.R.
+S.K. and D.V. were supported by a ``Mar\'ia de Maeztu'' award to the Institut de Ciències de l'Espai (CEX2020-001058-M).
+S.K. was supported by the doctoral program in Physics of the Universitat Autònoma de Barcelona.
+A.F.L. was supported by the Italian Ministry of University and Research through funding to the Italian National Institute for Astrophysics.
+J.A.C. and M.R.Z.O. acknowledge financial support from PID2022-137241NB-C42 project.
+I.R. acknowledge financial support from PID2024-158486OB-C31 MCIU, CEX2020-001058-M MCIU and "SPOTLESS" No. 101140786 Horizon Europe ERC projects.
+E.P. was supported by the European Union (ERC AdvG SPEAR, GA 101200674).
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.
+E.P acknowledge financial support from Agencia Estatal de Investigaci\'on of the Ministerio de Ciencia e Innovaci\'on MCIN/AEI/10.13039/501100011033 and the ERDF “A way of making Europe” through projects PID2021-125627OB-C32 and PID2024-158486OB-C32.